 Iss Pyaar Ko Kya Naam Doon 3 To Replace Pardes Mein Hai Mera Dil; On Air Date Revealed!

-Iss Pyaar Ko Kya Naam Doon Season 3 is already creating a lot of noise before its telecast.
-The show that features Barun Sobti and Shivani Tomar has become the topic of discussion among the fans regarding the lead pair.
+Iss Pyaar Ko Kya Naam Doon Season 3 has been creating a lot of noise even before its telecast.
+The show that features Barun Sobti and Shivani Tomar has become the topic of discussion among the fans, regarding its lead pair.

-As we revealed, fans are demanding/requesting the channel and the makers of the show to take Sanaya Irani, else they would boycott the show.
+As we revealed, fans are demanding/requesting the channel and the makers of the show to rope in Sanaya Irani, else they would boycott the show.
 Read on....

 IPKKND 3 Telecast Date Revealed

-Unaffected by the fans' negative comments, the channel and the makers of IPKKND have now revealed the on-air date of the show.
+Unaffected by the fans' negative comments, the channel and the makers of IPKKND have now revealed the on air date of the show.

 IPKKND To Replace PMHMD